Skip to content

 Design Activities

-Design activities focus both on the technical and visual aspects.
+Design activities focus on both the technical and visual aspects.
 Activities tackle either one or the other.
 These activities will help you figure out what you need to implement and how you will make your software available (deployment).

 “Design is not just what it looks like and feels like.
 Design is how it works.” — Steve Jobs